felix-memmott/ruby-caesar-cipher/README.md

 - `shift_letter(letter, shift_value)` - Helper method for individual character shifting
 - Functional programming approach using `map` for clean, readable code

+## AI Usage

+I used Anthropic's Claude Code to aid me in writing tests and action various bug fixes.
+However, the large majority of the code was implemented by myself.

 ## Historical Note

 The Caesar cipher is named after Julius Caesar, who used it in his private correspondence with a shift of 3.
 This implementation supports any shift value and both encoding and decoding operations.